 AppSheet does not provide native audit logging at the application interaction level.
 The platform logs application creation and configuration changes but not individual record views or edits.
 Organizations requiring detailed audit trails must implement application-level logging using AppSheet’s scripting capabilities.

 Google Workspace provides HIPAA-compliant infrastructure for healthcare organizations willing to configure it correctly.
 The platform requires active management: manual BAA acceptance, careful plan selection, third-party application auditing, and workforce training on PHI handling boundaries.
+Plan selection matters beyond just BAA eligibility: Business Plus is the minimum tier where Google Vault is included without additional cost, and Vault is what satisfies the audit controls standard at 164.312(b).
 Organizations treating Workspace as a consumer email service fail audits.
 Organizations implementing proper access controls, retention policies, and monitoring controls operate compliant collaboration environments.
 The controls exist.
 Implementation discipline determines the outcome.

 Frequently Asked Questions